 We are conducting a cohort study based in 30 secondary (11-18) schools across England.
 The sample of schools comprises fifteen with teachers who have worked intensively with Tate Learning (London, St Ives or Liverpool) and fifteen who have worked with the Royal Shakespeare Company.
-This sample will include schools from across the country, that serve inner city, rural and regional communities.
-We will ensure a broad spread of school populations in order to include recent immigrant and economically challenged neighbourhoods.
-In each school we will focus on Teacher (1) who has worked intensively with either Tate or RSC, and Teacher (2) who has had much less involvement.
-The pupil sample in each site will be drawn from Teacher 1’s and Teacher 2’s classes in equal numbers.
+This sample includes schools from across the country, that serve inner city, rural and regional communities.
+We have ensured a broad spread of school populations in order to include recent immigrant and economically challenged neighbourhoods.
+In each school we focus on Teacher (1) who has worked intensively with either Tate or RSC, and Teacher (2) who has had much less involvement.
+The pupil sample in each site has been drawn from Teacher 1’s and Teacher 2’s classes in equal numbers.

 The research consists of three complementary strands: